RohitV33/Web-Fuzzing-Tool/README.md

-# VulnScan — Full Stack Web Fuzzing Tool
+# VulnScan — Web Fuzzing Tool

 A full-stack web security testing tool built to scan websites for common vulnerabilities like SQL Injection, XSS, and more.